 His research focus centers on the influence of advertising on new technologies and media as well as concerns with privacy.

 I went into academia instead of taking a job in the industry because I wanted a fulfilling job that I enjoy and will put me in a place to make a difference; those are really my three career goals.
 Currently I see my best chance at achieving these three goals by working at a research-focused university where I can pursue research related to advertising and public policy.

 What made you decide to pursue your PhD and Doctorate degree at UT?

-There were three main selling points: The first was that my wife was able to pursue her Ph.D. in psychology here, and the second was the professors.
-I was impressed by the work of the professors in the School of ADPR and knew that I would learn a lot from them.
-And third was the Social Media Command Center, working in the industry I knew how valuable a tool this center was and I’ve used it nonstop since then.
+There were three main selling points: The first was that my wife was able to pursue her PhD in psychology here, and the second was the professors.
+I was impressed by the work of the professors in the School of Advertising and Public Relations and knew that I would learn a lot from them.
+And third was the Adam Brown Social Media Command Center; working in the industry, I knew how valuable a tool this center was and I’ve used it nonstop since then.